Airbotics/uptane-server/docs/contributors/background-workers.md

 ### Events

 **Delete a robot**
-The web server puts the id (ARN) of robot cert in the bin.
+The web server puts the id of robot cert in the bin.

 **Revoke provisioning credential**
-The web server puts the id (ARN) of client_auth cert in the bin.
+The web server puts the id of client_auth cert in the bin.
-The web server puts the id (ARN) of provisioning cert in the bin.
+The web server puts the id of provisioning cert in the bin.

 **Delete team**
 The web server puts the blob storage directory for that team in the bin.